ignasc/ignasc/README.md

 ## My current work
 Currently I am working on [ProjectEuler](https://projecteuler.net/archives) mini coding challenges, which you can [find in my repository](https://github.com/ignasc/coding_challenges_projecteuler).

 I also have my own [portfolio](https://www.ignasc.lt/), which is running on raspberry pi, that is sitting in my room, under the desk.
-It showcases what I think are my best mini projects I have done.
-I am very proud of this!
-And I am looking to get to the point where this website would be containerized and automatically updated whenever it's repository gets a new commit.
+It showcases what I think are my best mini projects I have done and I am very proud of the progress!
+I wil be looking to get to the point where this portfolio website would be containerized and automatically updated whenever it's repository gets a new commit as I would like to use my raspberry pi for other things, like smart home hub for example.
 P.S. this love for automation comes from my electrical engineering career.

 ## Languages and tools
-Most of the tools and languages, that I listed below, are the ones I am the most familiar with.
-Not necesarily good at them, but the ones I have spent the most time doing stuff and the ones I am most comfortable with to jump in and start working without the need to spend hours learning.
+Most of the tools and languages listed below are the ones I am the most familiar with.
+Not necesarily good at them, but the ones I have spent the most time through courses, mini projects and coding challenges.
+Some have been used quite a while ago, some I use constantly.
 ### Languages
 ![CSS3](https://img.shields.io/badge/css3-%231572B6.svg?style=for-the-badge&logo=css3&logoColor=white)
 ![HTML5](https://img.shields.io/badge/html5-%23E34F26.svg?style=for-the-badge&logo=html5&logoColor=white)